gruntwork-io/terraform-google-gke/examples/gke-private-tiller/README.md

 1. If you haven't already, clone this repo:
     - `git clone https://github.com/gruntwork-io/terraform-google-gke.git`
-1. Make sure you are in the `gke-basic-tiller` example folder:
+1. Make sure you are in the root folder of the repo
-    - `cd examples/gke-basic-tiller`
 1. Initialize terraform:
     - `terraform init`
 1. Check the terraform plan: